Become a SCUBA Instructor!

 - Instructor Development Course Candidate Workbook and related reference materials

 - Lesson planning slates for confined and open water

 - Quiz and exam booklets for the core courses

 - PADI Instructor Manual

-To purchase this product, contact Pura Vida Divers by email or toll free at 888-WPB-DIVE to receive special student pricing.
+To purchase your crewpak and get started, contact Pura Vida Divers by email or toll free at 888-WPB-DIVE.
+You’ll receive special student pricing!